EyeVisionsNL/views/README.md

 P2000
 The messages from P2000(dutch police,ambulance,fire codes) from your region will appear here.
 This will require P2000 from hacs.
+It show the messages for 15 sec and then go to map view to the location.
+The automation uses a chime.

 thermostat